RTX/Docker-Workshop/101 Docker Basics/README.md

     $ docker run -i -t ubuntu:16.04 /bin/bash
 ```
 you are now inside the container
-### Last step

-    Open your browser and browse to http://localhost:8080

-    you should get a response with a view counter

 # To quit the container without exiting the main proccess use
 # *  CTRL q + p